Asset Tokenization

 Better.com's Tokenized Mortgage Facility

-Better.com's approach differs from Figure's in that Better focuses on first-lien mortgages rather than HELOCs.
-The tokenization is applied primarily at the capital markets layer — making it easier for institutional investors to buy and trade mortgage pools.
+Better.com, the digital mortgage lender, has explored tokenized mortgage facilities as a capital markets play.
+Their approach differs from Figure's in that Better focuses on first-lien mortgages rather than HELOCs, with tokenization applied primarily at the capital markets layer.

 MakerDAO/Sky and Real Estate Collateral